x509cert/AzSecPodcast/transcripts/transcript10.md

 Use it in order to use the NTP experience so you don't need to have the entire Microsoft.
 Security suit to to have the empty experience in idle for you.
 Will tell you thanks so much for joining us this week.
 I certainly learned a bunch of new things and with that.
 Hey let's bring this episode to a close.
 Thanks for listening.
 We hope you found this useful stay safe and we'll see you next time.

+## Outro
 Thanks for listening to the Azure Security podcast.
 You can find show notes and other resources at our website AzSecurityPodcast.net if you have any questions.
 Find us on Twitter @AzSecPod.
 Background music is from CCmixter.com and licensed under the Creative Commons license.